LINC 77C: DESIGN THINKING FOR TEACHERS

 The student will be able to:

-- Apply the design thinking process
+- Apply the design thinking process to develop practical and creative projects that can be implemented with learners.

 Course Content

-- Design thinking process in education
+- Design thinking in education

-- Identifying and defining challenges
+- Identifying and researching challenges

-- Design thinking process
+- Design thinking process steps

 - Empathize